Show name: The Mist

 Comfortably within the horror genre, there was a regular supply of bloody action and gruesome events generated initially by the mist and later by people turning on each other.
 The central message of The Mist was that times of strain, with everyone pressed in together, seldom bring out the best in people.

-If you’ve enjoyed this review, you might be interested in reading my review of Murders in the Rue Morgue by Edgar Allan Poe here.
-Or you might like to take a look at my article about Creativity and Darkness (Genius and Inspiration in Horror Fiction) here.
+If you’ve enjoyed this review, you might be interested reading in my review of Murders in the Rue Morgue by Edgar Allan Poe.

-If you fancy something different, you might like to take a chance on my review of The Hobbit by JRR Tolkien here.
+If you fancy something different, you might like to take a chance on my review of The Hobbit by JRR Tolkien.